The Present Value and Future Value of Money

 And if the future value is unknowable, then a present value cannot be calculated from a future value, either.
 Because present value and future value are so important in assessing the value of investments and in making many business decisions, it is unlikely that a fluctuating currency like gold or bitcoins will ever be a major currency.
 Instead, these assets are purchased for speculation.
 It is, indeed, speculation, since their future value is not ascertainable!

 The present value and future value of a dollar is a lump sum payment.
 A series of equal lump sum payments over equal periods of time is called an annuity.
-This is a more general concept than the insurance product that most people think of when they see the word annuity; it includes loans, interest payments from bonds, and so on — even the annuity insurance product.
+This is a more general concept than the insurance product that most people think of when they see the word annuity; it includes loans, interest payments from bonds — even the annuity insurance product.
 Like the present value and future value of a dollar, the present value and future value of an annuity allows you compare investments, or the costs of loans.
 For instance, you can answer questions such as, How much would my payments be on a $200,000 mortgage with a 6% interest rate? or How much of a mortgage could I get, if the interest rate is 5%, but I can only afford to pay $1,000 per month? next: The Present Value and Future Value of an Annuity